-We speak several times a year at both conferences and individual organisations.
+We frequently speak at both conferences and individual organisations.

 In recent times, this has included the On Think Tanks conference, the North American Think Tank Summit, the CHACR annual conference, as well as talks at the United Nations, Atlantic Council, Heritage Foundation, and Cambridge University, among others.